 - Direct experience of the product or service

 - Advertising & PR

 There are the memes the company wishes upon its customers, and the ones that come from the reality of the product experience as well as the perceptions of others.
 Branding is the act of strategically building the right associations in consumer’s brains.
 Everything from packaging and website design to PR and advertising can act in concert to reinforce these memory structures for when it’s time to buy.
-Perceptions can’t deviate too far from reality, but they can be influenced with the right positioning and enough investment in the right areas.
+If you do it right, the customer won’t even consider anyone else.
+You’ll have earned what Warren Buffet calls “share of mind”.

 Survival of the Fittest